“My solution: Gumotex Solar 410C … the difference is ludicrous!”

 Great website – what a wealth of information.
 I wish I had read it before buying my Sevylor Pointer K2, I would have bought a Gumotex.
 Never too late; it just costs you more.
 Anna M.

 In 2011 they stopped selling the Sunny in Europe.
-The 25cm longer, but similar Solar 410C took its place – and in 2017 it became the near-identical Solar 3.
+The 25cm longer, but similar Solar 410C took its place and in 2017 became the near-identical Solar 3.
+In 2019 that got renamed the Solar 019 with a new identical model called Thaya featuring a more rigid drop stitch floor.

-Compared to some IKs, Gumotex are simple, robust and gimmick free, and over the years the design has been refined: better skeg fitment, better removable seats (but still heavy), lighter material options while keeping PRVs in the floors.
-Better push-push valves, a new suppler and lighter Nitrilon, and now with fitted or removable decked boats like the Seawave or Framura.
+Compared to some IKs, Gumotex are simple, robust and gimmick free, and over the years the design has been refined: better skeg fitment, better removable seats (but still heavy), lighter material options while in most cases keeping PRVs in the floors.
+Better push-push valves as well as lighter Nitrilon, and now with fitted or removable decked boats like the Seawave, Framura and Rush.

-The sporty Safari (with a 330XL version) the Solar 3 as well as the Swings and the versatile Seawave are all great boats, and the Nitrilon Twists are light.
-Some might add the old, semi-decked Helios 1 and 2 to that list as well.
+The sporty Safari (with a 330XL version) the Solar 3/019 as well as the Framura and the versatile Seawave are all great touring boats, and the Nitrilon Twists are light.

 I haven’t owned or tried every Gumotex IK mentioned here, but in most cases know people who do- or have.
 The video below shows what sort of whitewater fun you can have with Gumotex IKs and even canoes.

-But even on flat water, long boat flexing can mean reduced speeds if you’re heavy like me.
-Apart from going on a diet, I considered various ideas to fix that, but in the end settled on a discontinued Grabner Amigo, a basic boat best described as a ‘high pressure’ Solar 3.
-It was solid as a brick but expensive.
-I sold the Amigo and since 2014 have run a Seawave which I have adapted in various ways, including running over-pressure side tubes with added PRVs.
+On flat water, long boat flexing can mean reduced speeds if you’re heavy like me.
+Apart from going on a diet, I considered various ideas to fix that in my old Sunny, but in the end settled on a Grabner Amigo, a basic boat best described as a ‘high pressure’ Solar 3.
+It was solid as a brick, but expensive.
+I sold the Amigo and from 2014 ran a Seawave which I adapted in various ways, including running over-pressure side tubes with added PRVs, as mentioned.

 For waterside holiday fun to longer touring expeditions, you can’t go wrong with a Gumotex IK.